reusable-ui/reusable-ui-monorepo/states/transition-state/README.md

 - Use in any `*-state` package that needs to emit lifecycle events tied to transition phases.
 - Keeps code DRY, consistent, and easier to maintain.
 - Special cases (like `view-state`) can add local refs but still delegate through this hook.

-## 🧠 Transition Animation Behavior

-The hook manages transitions between concrete states using a unified animation flow:

-- If a transition is already in progress, new intent (e.g., switching from one state to another) is deferred until the current animation completes.
-- Once the active animation finishes, the latest intent is resumed and the corresponding transition begins.
-- This ensures animations are never interrupted mid-flight and outdated transitions are discarded, keeping the lifecycle predictable and consistent across all specialized states.

 ## 📚 Related Packages